rocraj/feedback_app/README.md

 ---

 **Note:**
-- CAPTCHA and OTP tokens are **stored in temporary tables**, used only for verification before feedback insertion.
+- CAPTCHA tokens and Magic Link tokens are **stored in temporary tables**, used only for verification before feedback insertion.
 - Once verification is complete, the verified status is updated or the entry is deleted for security.
 - This approach ensures the **Feedback table remains clean** and only contains verified submissions.